Some forethought and prep can help you create a more supportive environment for sesshin and help you to make the most of

 - Dim your screen during rounds of sitting to prevent distraction.

-- You’re also free to turn your sound up or down as you wish, but do make sure your volume and microphone are turned up for dokusan.
+- You’re also free to turn your volume up or down as you wish, but do make sure your volume and microphone are turned up for dokusan.

 Going to Dokusan

 - As in live sesshin, you will be assigned to a dokusan group.
 Be sure you know your dokusan group number.
 Go only once during the block and only go when your group is called.

 - At the beginning of each block of dokusan everyone will receive an invitation to dokusan on their screen.
 Accept the invitation ONLY if your group is called first and you wish to go.
 Otherwise click “Later.”
 You will be able to re-access the invitation when your group is called later by clicking “Breakout Rooms” on your screen (at the bottom on a laptop, in the upper right corner on a tablet).